Latest Essay Topics

 In the economic structures of the countries around the globe, it is observed that there is a huge difference in salaries that exists among employees.
 Many employees earn high salaries, whereas, some employees struggle to make both ends meet.
 Many people agree with this view but some refute this and state that the government should put a limit to the salaries amount.
 I will discuss both the sides in this essay.

-On one hand, if an employee is earning extremely high salary then it means that the company values his/her competences and experiences and thinks that he/she deserves it.
+On one hand, if an employee is earning extremely high salary then it means that the company values his/her competence and experience and thinks that he/she deserves it.
 If the government will control and limit the salaries, then most of the employees will lose the motivation to work harder.
 This practice will make an adverse impact on the employee’s morale.
 Also, it is generally seen that people with extremely high salaries start their enterprises that create jobs for the poor and improves their living standards.

 On the other hand, the government should control salaries and limit the remuneration paid to the employees.
 It is because the disparity makes the poor feel insufficient.
 Also, this practice ensures that money lies in the hands of a few individuals rather than getting circulated everywhere.
 If an employer starts treating all their employees equally in monetary terms, then employees working at the higher positions will lose motivation to work.
 They might not be able to give their complete 100 per cent to their work.